Portrait of Stéphane Mallarmé: Collaboration: The Raven

-Mallarmé invited Manet to illustrate his translation of Edgar Allan Poe’s The Raven.
+Mallarmé invited Manet to illustrate his translation of Edgar Allan Poe's The Raven.
 Manet created four lithographic plates that illustrated key events in the poem.
 Manet’s illustrations were inserted between the double pages of text.

 The first stanza of The Raven describes the scene "upon a midnight dreary," where the narrator, a poet, ponders over his work and hears a sudden tapping noise on his chamber door.
 Manet's realistic illustration of the scene shows the poet at his desk beneath the lamp.
 The art historian Jean Harris has commented that the man in Manet’s illustration of this scene resembles Manet’s portrait of Mallarmé.Other art historians have gone further, describing Manet's illustrations of The Raven as "images of Mallarmé himself in the role of the poet recalling his 'lost Lenore.'"
 Other scholars speculate that the poet in Manet's illustrations is a composite portrait of both Mallarmé and Poe.

-Manet and Mallarmé's collaboration on The Raven was financially successful.
+Manet and Mallarmé's collaboration on The Raven was not financially successful.
 However, Manet's illustrations received praise; The Paris Journal commended Manet's "use of black and white media to depict the sinister bird and the interplay of abrupt silhouettes and threatening shadows."